 After Jeremy disappeared into the woods, I fired up the IT (consistently starting on every third kick now) and followed.
 Between missing the turn before this section and the struggles on this last hill, I had dropped even further behind.
 I felt I had to start riding faster.
 I did.
 I came to the check 52 minutes late.

 With an easy transfer section and a generous reset, I made back some time.
 I was only 31 minutes off my row when I checked into the next section.

 This one began with a very tight downhill.
 I had to manhandle the IT around some trees.
 I was off-balance the whole time, and it took a lot of energy.
 My legs started to suffer sharp, biting cramps whenever I sat with my feet on the pegs, so I tried not to sit.
 When I did sit, I dragged my left leg.
 It felt stupid but offered relief.
 The cramps got worse.
 The enduro quickly became a lot harder.

-Then, I came to the first of what would inspire me to name this section the “rut section.”
+Then, I came to the first of what earned this section its name: the “rut section.”

 There was a creek crossing, short as creek crossings go, but there was just one line, and it was very deep.
-Ground clearance was not a quality the IT had, and it could not have made it through this rut on a dry day.
-As it was, there was a foot of muck at the bottom of the creek.
+Ground clearance was not a feature the IT had, and its lower frame rails could not have cleared this rut on a dry day.
+As it was, there was a foot of muck at the bottom of the rut.

 I know that because between the rut and the muck, the IT was buried up to its rear fender when I bottomed out and my engine died.

 I got off my bike.
 Stared at it for a minute or two and wondered if this was where I would wait for the chase crew.

 Then, up rode Jeremy.
 Somehow, I got in front of him again.
 Inexplicably, he was still following Kevin Brown’s arrows through the woods.